DumesnyJeremy/tek3_Mathematics/README.md

 The concept of the complexity of algorithms, graph theory, linear systems and programs and interpolation.

 ## Skills to acquire
+### 2nd Year
+There are two types of skills required to validate the B4 unit:

+1° mastery of more complex scientific computing algorithms (formula decoding, combinatorial computing analysis, without intermediate storage in memory...)
+2° ability to manage complicated numerical calculations, which requires a good, preexisting comprehension and intelligent implementation (descriptive statistics parameters, correlation parameters, expected value and variance with numerical integration...).

+Interdisciplinary skills are taken into account for validating the unit: precision, seriousness, punctuality, professional behavior.

+### 3rd Year
 You must demonstrate that you are familiar with, and know how to, apply complex mathematical algorithms.
 You will be evaluated on the completion of 9 mini-projects.